“Let our advance worrying become advance thinking and planning.”—Winston Churchill

 - Wear solid colors.
-Nothing detracts from a subject more than clothes covered in busy patterns.
+Nothing detracts from a subject more than clothes with busy patterns.
 I tell clients the time to wear these kinds of outfits is for fun, not during a portrait session when the emphasis should be on the their face.

 - Make sure clothes fit.
 While this might seem obvious, too many times I’ve seen subjects wearing ill-fitting clothes that do nothing but divert the attention of viewer.